cosminadrianpopescu/azul/api.md

 Moves a floating pane in the specified direction by the specified increment.

-#### select_float
+#### select_pane

 **Parameters**:

 * buf The vim buffer number of the pane we want to select

-Changed the currently selected floating pane to the one which contains the buffer identified by the `buf` parameter.
+Changed the currently selected pane to the one which contains the buffer identified by the `buf` parameter.

 #### select_next_pane